-As I wrote that heading I felt a little disappointed it couldn’t be Top Five of 2005 just so I could get it to rhyme.
+As I wrote that heading I felt a little disappointed it couldn’t be Top Five 2005 just so I could get it to rhyme.
 Ah the things I think of.
 Anyway, I thought since we are still establishing ourselves, and being the new year and all, I would do a list of my favourite books of last year.
 These were the kinds of books that were completely unexpected.
 They managed to get me excited, engaged, emotional and some were extremely heartwarming, unexpectedly so too I might add.
 I have only picked five because I think ten takes away the beauty and the purpose because really, ten is more for ‘Top Authors’ or ‘Favourite Characters’ something that can have multiple entrants that don’t really matter where they’re placed.
-I say that knowing it is undoubtedly untrue and when I can think of Ten Authors I adore I’ll probably make my own list.
+I say that knowing it is undoubtedly untrue and when I can think of ten Favourite Characters I adore I’ll probably make my own list.
 But we can’t let facts and truth get in the way of my point.

 Let’s do this from 5 to 1 shall we.